Cryptocurrency Explained: Ethereum

 What Are Ethereum Tokens?

 Among the most popular uses of the Ethereum blockchain are Ethereum based tokens.
-Ethereum tokens are digital assets are built using the Etheruem blockchain.
+Ethereum tokens are digital assets built using the Ethereum blockchain.
 These tokens are often cryptocurrencies that do not have their own native blockchains.
 Instead, they benefit from Ethreum's existing infrastructure.

 Bitcoin vs. Ethereum

-Bitcoin and ether are similar as they both provide decentralized and immutable transaction ledgers that use cryptography and blockchain hashing processes.
+Bitcoin and Ethereum are similar as they both provide decentralized and immutable transaction ledgers that use cryptography and blockchain hashing processes.
 However, the two are different in some fundamental ways:

 Why Buy Ethereum?